winni2k/abeona/README.rst

 Running
 -------

-The principle command is `abeona assemble`.
+The principal command is `abeona assemble`.
 This command assembles transcripts from cleaned short-read RNA-seq reads in FASTA or FASTQ format.
 For more information, see:

 .. code-block:: bash